lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 \bf\tag{8-27}
 $$

-Using this abstraction allows us to treat single-valued scalars and scalars consisting of multivalued colors the same.
+Using this abstraction allows us to treat single-valued scalars and scalars consisting of multi-valued colors the same.
 The end result is that we can mix both types of scalar data into our visualization networks.

 ## 8.10 Special Techniques for Image Data